The Science of Longevity: Exploring Factors That Influence Ageing

 Exercise and Physical Activity for Healthy Ageing

-Picture your body as a well-oiled machine, and by regularly exercising and in physical activity, you are keeping the gears running smoothly for a healthier ageing journey.
+Picture your body as a well-oiled machine, and by regularly exercising and engaging in physical activity, you are keeping the gears running smoothly for a healthier ageing journey.

 One of the many positive effects of staying active is improved cardiovascular function, which is beneficial for your heart health and endurance.